gaddaffy/tripadvisor/README.md

 # tripadvisor
-scrape data from tripadvisor and cleaning the resulting data data is saved in csv named final.csv
+scrape data from tripAdvisor using specified filters and cleaning the resulting data before exporting to csv Exported data is saved on local machine as final.csv. an alternate option will be to maintain the data on the dataframe for visualizations on python
-Use PowerBI for visualization by connecting to multiple data sources web, flat file etc
+Use PowerBI for visualization by connecting to multiple data sources web, flat file etc to perform analysis and get insight from data